hammerheim-game/hammerheim-rules/5-warband & Scenarios.md

 Blessing is bought at the price indicated, but second and subsequent Blessings cost double.
 Stream of Corruption: The Tainted One can spew forth a grotesque stream of maggots, entrails and filth.
-This is counted as a shooting attack with a range of 6" and is resolved at Strength 3 with no saves for armor.
+This attack uses the flame template and is resolved at Strength 2 with no saves for armor.
-Cost: 25 Gold Crowns
+Cost: 50 Gold Crowns
 Cloud of Flies: The Tainted One is surrounded by a cloud of flies, which buzz around him and his combat opponent.
 They do not affect the Tainted One but distract foes by buzzing into eyes, nostrils and